Use a dichotomous key to identify seeds

 Leaves and Flowers: 15 multiple choice questions covering the leaves, pollination, and the parts to a flower.
 Also on this quiz are short answer questions covering discussions and labs from class.

-Some years (depending on the February break) the Leaves and Flowers are split up into 2 separate smaller quizzes.
+Some years (depending on the the breaks) the Leaves and Flowers are split up into 2 separate smaller quizzes.
 The leaf pop quiz would cover leaves and photosynthesis.
 Flashcards for leaves are posted below.

 A large Unit test will cover the NGSS standards pertaining to plants, photosynthesis and ecology.